Garubis/script_helper/README.md

-# script_fixer
+# script_helper
-Helps quickly fix common problems such as adding types to variables and missing void returns.
+Helps quickly make changes such as adding types to variables and missing void returns.